moverseai/rerun-animation/docs/content/docs/cmd-tools/index.md

 ---
-title: "Command Line Tools"
+title: "Command Line Interface"
 description: "Learn how to use the rerun-animation tools."
-date: 2024-01-01 # used for ordering, most recent == first
+date: 2024-01-02 # used for ordering, most recent == first
+layout: simple

 cascade:
   showDate: false